AlexanderLindborg/advent-of-code-2021/README.md

-# AoC-template
+# Advent of Code 2021

-This is a template repository to use with advent of code
+This is a repository for my first attempt at advent of code in python.

 ## Initialize: